• Skip to primary navigation

 Ideas for serving

-This creamy cheese sauce is perfect to serve over veggies such as broccoli or cauliflower or as a dip for tortilla chips, French fries or these air fryer frozen sweet potato fries.
+Or use it as a dip for tortilla chips, French fries or these air fryer frozen sweet potato fries.

 stream of cheese sauce being poured onto a plate of broccoli